Bucket-list activities like the Sydney Harbor bridge climb don't need to break the bank. Alberto Mazza/500px

 The most expensive times to stay in Sydney are during the Australian holidays, particularly the Australian summer (December to February), plus Easter and the late September school holidays.

-Winter (June to August) is when you’ll find deals like “pay for two nights but stay three” at hotels.
-It may not get very cold in Sydney during winter, but the sun goes down early, leaving less time for many of Sydney’s most memorable experiences, like kayaking in the harbor, learning to surf and walking its stunning headlands.
+Winter (June to August) is when you’ll find hotel deals that offer options to “pay for two nights but stay three.”
+While it may not get very cold in Sydney during winter, the sun goes down early, leaving less time for many of Sydney’s most memorable experiences, like kayaking in the harbor, learning to surf and walking its stunning headlands.

 3. Picnic with a view instead of dining in

-Food isn’t cheap in Sydney – even takeout – but it does present value for money.
 Looking at a menu with mains starting at $30 may make your eyes water, but when you consider the quality of the produce, the professionalism of the hospitality staff and, in many cases, the gorgeous surroundings – that $50 dinner may end up being one of the most memorable meals of your life.
-It's also worth noting that the price on menus always includes your tax and tip.
+It's important to consider the entire value of a meal out when you're reservation hunting while traveling.
+It's also worth noting that menu pricing always includes tax and tip.

 4. Get an Opal card and use Sydney’s public transport

-Sydney has an excellent public transport system, which includes frequent buses, trains, light rail trams and harbor ferries.
+Sydney has an excellent public transport system called Opal, which includes frequent buses, trains, light rail trams and harbor ferries.
 NightRide buses run after midnight, delivering 24/7 transport on some train and bus routes.
 Rather than booking an expensive harbor cruise, take it all in on the Manly ferry or ride the Parramatta River ferry upstream via Olympic Park.

 5. Do the Sydney Harbour Bridge experience on a budget